 Burial_alloch, which represented the daily proportion of allochthonous POC buried in sediments, was 1 (i.e., 1=100% burial, 0% leached to DOC) for all lakes (Table 2).
 Similarly, Burial_autoch was near 1 for Monona, Vanern and Toolik; however, values were 0 for Harp and Trout, indicating nearly all autochthonous POC was leached to DOC in these two lakes and subsequently mineralized or exported.
 DOC respiration parameters were lower for allochthonous than autochthonous DOC across all lakes, indicating that autochthonous DOC was more readily used and respired than allochthonous DOC.
 Respiration_alloch was largely similar across lakes, ranging 0.001-0.003, whereas Respiration_autoch was more variable, ranging 0.015 (Trout) to 0.297 (Toolik).

 Modeled DOC (mg L-1) was generally most sensitive to Respiration_alloch, except for Monona, for which modeled DOC was most sensitive to Burial_autoch (Fig. 3).
 The other 4 lakes were minimally affected by changes in this parameter (< 1 mg L-1 difference across the range of parameter values).
 Changes in Burial_alloch had consistently minimal effects on modeled DOC across lakes.
 Harp and Monona were the only lakes with considerable sensitivity to Respiration_autoch.
 Overall, parameter sensitivity was greatest for Vanern, Harp and Monona, for which modeled DOC varied as much as 5-6 mg L-1 across the range of parameter values.
 Conversely, modeled DOC varied no more than 2 and 3 mg L-1 for Toolik and Trout, respectively.

+[Yep, we need a paragraph about parameter uncertainty, which will come from the bootstrap analysis.
+My expectation is that the burial factors for POC will not be well-constrained, and this will be an important take-home point from the manuscript.]

 Summary of fluxes and fates